- Companies that have a geographical department in Denmark and have the finances and facilities to run the project.

 The student is invited to the course during the first year of the program.

-All new Industrial PhD projects must participate in a joint kick-off event.
+All new Business PhD projects must participate in a joint kick-off event.
+The event is held by CBS in connection with the business PhD. the course.

 From each project must participate: